adriandiazlab/igraph_proyect/tutorial.md

 ### Looking up vertices by names

 Looking up vertices by names is a very common operation, and it is usually much easier to remember the names of the vertices in a graph than their IDs.
 To this end, igraph treats the `name` attribute of vertices specially; they are indexed such that vertices can be looked up by their names in amortized constant time.
-To make things even easier, igraph accepts vertex names (almost) anywhere where it expects vertex IDs, and also accepts collections (list, tuples etc) of vertex names anywhere where it expects lists of vertex IDs or `VertexSeq`{.interpreted-text role="class"} instances.
+To make things even easier, igraph accepts vertex names (almost) anywhere where it expects vertex IDs, and also accepts collections (list, tuples etc) of vertex names anywhere where it expects lists of vertex IDs or `VertexSeq` instances.
 E.g, you can simply look up the degree (number of connections) of Dennis as follows:

     >>> g.degree("Dennis")
     3